opencollective/opencollective-frontend/BOUNTY.md

    - If you can issue an invoice, submit it as expense to [Open Collective Engineering](https://opencollective.com/engineering)
    - If you can't issue an invoice, ask to be rewarded with an Open Collective Gift Card

-*See [more info about getting paid](https://docs.opencollective.com/help/expenses) through Open Collective*
+_See [more info about getting paid](https://docs.opencollective.com/help/expenses) through Open Collective_

 ### Workflow for Core Contributors

-1. Tag issues with the "bounty" label and amount (e.g. "$100")
+1. Tag issues with the "bounty" label and amount (e.g. "\$100")

 1. Add a comment with a basic explanation of the Bounty process and link to BOUNTY.md